KelvinSim24/Javascript-Series/README.md

 ## 📌 Purpose

-To practice and reinforce JavaScript concepts through small, hands-on projects — and to build a personal showcase repository for internship applications.
+This repository serves as a practice space to apply JavaScript fundamentals and front-end web development concepts through small projects.

 ---